loomi-labs/star-scope/PROJECT.md

 I learned a lot about how to build an indexer and connect everything together into a fullstack application.

 ## What's next for Star Scope
+- Build a UI to show the events grouped by type.
+- Add ability to get push notifications.
-- I want to add more indexers and cover the whole Cosmos ecosystem.
+- More indexers to cover the whole Cosmos ecosystem.
-- I want to add more event processors and cover more use cases.
-- I want to add more notification channels (e.g. telegram, discord, etc.).
+- Add more notification channels (Telegram, Discord, etc.).